 - Whodunnit was a short-lived mystery comic book from the mid 1980s.
 Each issue had a mystery, and the first person who wrote in with the correct solution won $1,000.
 It only lasted three issues, so only one solution ever got published.

 - A few years later, Kit Williams put out a second picture book along the lines of Masquerade simply dubbed "The Bee Book" or "The Book With No Name".
-The challenge this time didn't involve going to dig anywhere; it was to find out the true name of the book.
-The solution involved bees, the changing of the seasons, and Kit's illustrations throughout the book to figure out the title.
+The challenge this time didn't involve going to dig anywhere; it was to find out the true name of the book and express it without using written words.
+The solution involved using bees, the changing of the seasons, and Kit's illustrations throughout the book to figure out the title.
 There was also a deadline involved as the answer was to be revealed A Year and a Day after the book's release.
 More information on that book can be found here.

 - Ready Player One.
 The author of the book set up a contest that required reading the book, finding an Easter Egg and being the first to beat three video game challenges.
 The winner Craig Queen received a 1981 DeLorean automobile.